gwenwindflower/fiish/README.md

 ## To Do

-Testing, error handling, and completing type annotations so that my linter will shut up are the top priorities for now, with work on the API and Slackbot interface next priority when I'm bored with that.
+Testing, error handling, and completing type annotations so that my linter will shut up are the top priorities for now, with work on the API and Slackbot interface next priority when I'm taking breaks from that.

 - [x] Additional flags for `bait` and `go` to allow for more fine-tuned control (such as temperature or model choice for `go`, and limiting date range for `bait` to drop comments older than `n` years)
 - [ ] More robust error handling (like actually adding some)
-- [ ] A _lot_ more testing (again, like, actually adding some)
+- [ ] A _lot_ more testing (again, like, actually adding more than 3)
 - [ ] Slackbot interface and build out API
 - [ ] Example of hosting the API for the Slackbot
 - [ ] GitHub Action to automatically update the vector store on a schedule or event